CombiRWTH/StaffScheduling/docs/developer-view/how-to-add/how-to-add-variable.md

 ## Overview

 Variables are the decision elements that the solver can set when creating a schedule.
 They represent choices like "Does employee X work shift Y on day Z?"
+## Why Variable Classes?
+- **Consistent Referencing**: Variables are used in multiple constraints and objectives.
+Having dedicated classes makes it easier to reference them consistently instead of needing to remember the keys by hard.
+- **Export Integration**: Variables are part of the export functionality.
+Having well-defined classes ensures proper serialization and data exchange.

 ## Step 1: Create the Variable Class